Noise-Driven Exploration and Transient Freezing Select Flat Minima in Stochastic Gradient Descent: Results

-In the quasi-steady-state limit with a fixed \(y\), Eq.~\ref{eq:ss_SGD} predicts that increasing the global noise strength \(\Delta_S\) weakens the preference for the flatter valley, seemingly contradicting both our empirical results (Fig.~\ref{fig:solution_properties}\textit{F}) and simulations (Fig.~\ref{fig:toy_model}\textit{C}).
-This apparent inconsistency arises because, at fixed \(y\), the effective loss (Eq.~\ref{eq:effective_loss_SGD}) is independent of \(\Delta_S\); increasing the effective temperature therefore merely reduces valley selectivity.
-Resolving this paradox reveals a central insight of our study: final valley selection is not governed by a static equilibrium alone, but is critically shaped by the transient dynamics of \(y\).
-In particular, the value of \(y\) at which Eq.~\ref{eq:ss_SGD} ultimately applies depends on the noise strength \(\Delta_S\).
+At fixed $y$, Eq.~\ref{eq:ss_SGD} predicts that increasing $\Delta_S$ weakens the preference for the flatter valley---seemingly contradicting both our empirical results [Fig.~\ref{fig:freezing_control}(c)] and simulations [Fig.~\ref{fig:toy_model}(d)].
+This apparent paradox arises because the effective loss (Eq.~\ref{eq:effective_loss_SGD}) is independent of $\Delta_S$; at fixed $y$, raising the effective temperature would reduce the probability of selecting the flatter solution.
+The resolution lies in the transient dynamics of $y$: the value of $y$ at which Eq.~\ref{eq:ss_SGD} ultimately applies depends on $\Delta_S$.

-To see this, consider the transient valley-hopping dynamics, which is controlled by the inter-valley escape time $ \tau_{\mathrm{escape}} \sim (k_{\mathrm{ss}}^{+}+k_{\mathrm{ss}}^{-})^{-1}. $ Early in learning, when the barrier between valleys is low, \(\tau_{\mathrm{escape}} \ll \tau_y\).
-In this regime, for small \(y\), the distribution rapidly equilibrates via frequent inter-valley hopping, yielding the steady-state probability given by Eq.~\ref{eq:ss_SGD}.
-As \(y\) increases, however, both the valley flatness \(f_{1(2)}(y)\) and the barrier height \(\Delta\mathcal{L}(y)\) grow, progressively suppressing escape.
-Eventually, the system reaches a ``freezing point'' \(y_{\mathrm{freeze}}\) at which inter-valley transitions effectively cease (Fig.~\ref{fig:analytical_results}\textit{B}).
-The final valley occupation is therefore set by the quasi-steady-state distribution that becomes frozen at this point:
+This distinction is illustrated in Fig.~\ref{fig:analytical_results}(c).
+Along a fixed-$y$ slice (black dashed line), increasing $\Delta_S$ lowers the steady-state flat-valley probability predicted by Eq.~\ref{eq:ss_SGD}.
+The transient dynamics relevant for final selection instead follows the freezing boundary (red curve): it does not freeze at a common value of $y$ for all noise strengths, and stronger noise shifts the freezing point to larger $y$.
+Since $y$ increases monotonically as training proceeds, the freezing time $t_f$ measured in our experiments and simulations maps onto a freezing location $y_{\mathrm{freeze}} \equiv y(t_f)$, in terms of which the transient theory is most naturally formulated.

-One of our key findings is that the freezing point $y_\mathrm{freeze}$ increases with the noise level $\Delta_S$.
-Intuitively, higher noise keeps the system ``hotter'' for longer, enabling continued inter-valley transitions and thus delaying the effective freezing point (Fig.~\ref{fig:analytical_results}\textit{B}).
-Quantitatively, $y_\mathrm{freeze}$ can be determined by requiring the escape rate from the sharper valley to become negligible compared to the evolution rate of the steady-state distribution, which leads to:
+Early in learning, when barriers are low, inter-valley transitions are frequent and the distribution rapidly equilibrates via Eq.~\ref{eq:ss_SGD}.
+As $y$ increases, the growing barrier height and the increasing valley flatness progressively suppress escape, until the system reaches a freezing point $y_{\mathrm{freeze}}$ where transitions effectively stop [Fig.~\ref{fig:analytical_results}(b,c)].
+The final valley occupation is set by the quasi-steady-state distribution frozen at this point: